dprg/Contests/Line Following/Test Courses/Novice_LF_test_courses/README.md

 | Test 1 dp  | 2'x3'  | $9.00  | Simple Oval course |
 | Test 2 dp  | 3'x4'  | $18.00  | More complex course with double curve element |

+Courses can be previewed by clicking on the png file.

 ### How to print a course:
 1. Open [https://stickersbanners.com/](https://stickersbanners.com/) in a browser.